 - Represents Commission in litigation before the courts, including all appellate review of Commission orders; works with the Solicitor General’s Office in the Department of Justice on U.S. Supreme Court proceedings involving the Commission.

 - Prepares all orders and formal opinions regarding administrative matters (e.g., equal employment opportunity, Freedom of Information Act, Privacy Act, standards of conduct, procurement); represents the Commission in related administrative hearings.

 - Reviews proposed and newly enacted legislation potentially affecting the Commission; coordinates with the Office of Management and Budget on review of legislative matters as appropriate; prepares comments and Congressional testimony; and represents the Commission in Congressional hearings.

 - Dispute Resolution Service neutrals assist parties in the voluntary resolution of their energy disputes - prior to or after a complaint is filed with the Commission; educate and train audiences on ADR techniques and skills to prevent, manage and resolve conflict; and promote the systematic application of ADR tools to prevent and reduce energy litigation.
 Learn more about Alternative Dispute Resolution Service

 Dispute Resolution Service (DRS)

-The Dispute Resolution Service is a small independent service-oriented team, housed within OGC, that promotes timely and high quality mutual resolutions of disputes through its: (1) offer of alternative dispute resolution (ADR) services like facilitation and mediation for matters involving entities subject to the Commission's jurisdiction; (2) management of the Commission Landowner Helpline; and (3) educating and training of audiences on ADR techniques.
+The Dispute Resolution Service is a small independent service-oriented team, housed within OGC, that promotes timely and high quality mutual resolutions of disputes through: (1) alternative dispute resolution (ADR) services like facilitation and mediation for matters involving entities subject to the Commission's jurisdiction; (2) management of the Commission Landowner Helpline; and (3) training of audiences on ADR skills and techniques.
 Learn More